ellie-idb/blocklandjs/README.md

 # BlocklandJS

 # what is this
-complete rewrite of blocklandjs from the ground up using duktape instead of v8 slower, but easier to maintain :)
+complete rewrite of blocklandjs from the ground up using spidermonkey

 # commands
 ### TorqueScript Functions